 - Overkill for small jobs.

-- Air movers are used to circulate the heat
+- Air movers are used for heat circulation

 Different locations can have different equipment and service needs.
 Pest control operations tend to offer packages geared towards their different customer types including…